 The mediation shall address all issues of foreclosure, including but not limited to: (1) proof of ownership of the note and any assignments of the note; (2) calculation of the sums due on the note for principal, interest, and any costs or fees, reinstatement of the mortgage, and modification of the loan; (3) restructuring of the mortgage debt; and (4) nonretention alternatives to foreclosure.
-Foreclosure mediations shall utilize the calculations, assumptions and forms established by the Federal Deposit Insurance Corporation and published in the Federal Deposit Insurance Corporation's publicly accessible website.
+Foreclosure mediations shall utilize the calculations, assumptions and forms established by the Federal Deposit Insurance Corporation and published in the Federal Deposit Insurance Corporation Loan Modification Program Guide, as set out on the Federal Deposit Insurance Corporation's publicly accessible website.
 In the alternative, foreclosure mediations may utilize a reasonably equivalent system of calculating the value of the loan modification in each case.